legacysurvey/legacysurvey/pages/dr10/description.rst

 Data Release 10 (DR10) is the tenth public data release of the Legacy Surveys.
 The dedicated observations that comprised `DECaLS`_, `BASS`_ and `MzLS`_ are now complete.
-In DR10, we focus, instead, on incorporating new imaging from DECam into the "southern" Legacy Surveys footprint; continuing to extend the footprint while also providing a consistent inference model of imaging over much of the sky.
+In DR10, we focus, instead, on incorporating new imaging from DECam into the "southern" (Declination :math:`\leq` 32.375\ |deg|) Legacy Surveys footprint; continuing to extend the footprint while also providing a consistent inference model of imaging over much of the sky.
 Notably, DR10 of the Legacy Surveys provides :math:`i\hbox{-}\mathrm{band}` observations for the first time.
 Imaging from the Legacy Surveys is reduced through the `NOIRLab Community Pipeline`_ before being processed using the `Legacypipe`_ pipeline.
 DR10 also